FarronF/limerick-council-meetings/meetings/2022/04/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 2nd March 2022.md

 Following discussion, it was proposed by Councillor Collins and seconded by Councillor

-Scanlan that a Special Meeting be held on the Distributor Roads for Newcastle West and--- 6
+Scanlan that a Special Meeting be held on the Distributor Roads for Newcastle West and
+---
+6

 Abbeyfeale.
 It was also requested that representatives from the Transportation and Mobility